 Contributions to this project, in all forms, are welcome.
 At this point, we do not have formal governance or roles; the community that we hope to form around this code will set them up as necessary.
 The project is originally developed and shepherded by Matific.

 9.1 Community

 The project is run and managed on Github.
 For issues or pull requests, please use the tools provided there.
-For questions or support, you can either use Github discussions, or reach out to project contributors:
+For questions or support, please reach out to project contributors: